 That’s a bad sign.

-If your brand name is not memorable you’ll be constantly paddling upstream.
+If your brand name is not memorable and unique you’ll be constantly paddling upstream.
 Everything you do from a marketing, branding and sales standpoint will be harder than it needs to be.

 One of the keys to memorability is sound.
 Your brand name can’t just look good, it has to sound good too.

 In the human brain echoic memory is much more powerful than iconic (visual) memory.
 That’s why eye witness testimony is notoriously unreliable in court.
 And why we can remember all those dumb jingles from our childhoods, like this straight product description for the Big Mac:

 It’s how those ingredients sound when all run together that made that campaign so memorable.

 So the sound of the word should be one of the main criteria when you’re choosing a brand name.
 If your current name isn’t sticking, it’s probably because it doesn’t sound right.

 If it’s in one ear and out the other, change it now!

 It’s better to rebrand early than to fight it for years.
 A bad sounding brand name will drag you down like a 10 ton anchor on a 20 foot boat.